GoogleCloudPlatform/marketplace-k8s-app-tools/docs/schema.md

 Note that the images share a common prefix `gcr.io/your-project/your-company/your-app`, which is set externally to the `schema.yaml` file, when you onboard your app for publishing.
-A primary image for your app is required; its repository must exactly match the common prefix of the images.
+If your app contains a primary image, its repository must exactly match the common prefix of the images.

 The two declared properties, `mainImageName` and `proxyImageName`, receive the final republished images when end users deploy the app.